 workBy HowDoIUseAI Team

 This isn't magic.
 Gemini 3.0 is genuinely better at parsing dense documents and making connections across multiple sources.
 According to Google, it's about 60% more accurate at finding specific information buried in long documents.
-From my testing, that feels about right.
+From testing, that feels about right.

 This workspace integration feels like having an assistant who actually pays attention to your digital paper trail.
 It's not revolutionary, but it's the kind of time-saver that adds up to hours saved every week.